orthanc-mirrors/orthanc-book/Sphinx/source/dicom-guide.rst

 level (and not from the patient level) as soon as you deal with an application that handles patients from different hospitals.

-*Note:* The current version of the :ref:`Orthanc Explorer
+*Note:* Note that since Orthanc 1.4.0, the :ref:`Orthanc Explorer
-<orthanc-explorer>` interface (1.4.1 at the time of writing) is
+<orthanc-explorer>` interface provides a new tab entitled "Studies"
-designed for single-hospital scenarios, and thus does not provide study-level access.
-But the core engine of Orthanc does support study-level access through its :ref:`REST API <rest>`.
+for study-level access.

 Finally, the patient module is not always fully meaningful.
 This is for instance the case in emergency imaging, where the `radiology